mshettyFE/GramsRecoNN/README.md

 If at Nevis, run the following:
 ```
-conda activate /nevis/riverside/data/ms6556/conda/envs/GramsDev
+export CONDA_PATH="/nevis/riverside/data/ms6556/conda/envs/GramsDev"
+./config_NNReco.sh
 ```

+## Outside Nevis
-use following to create conda enviornment if outside Nevis:
+If you are not at Nevis, then use the following to create a local conda enviornment:
 ```
 name="GramsDev"
 file="enviornment.yml"
 conda env update --name $name --file $file
 ```

-run
+Then, run ```conda env list``` and replace the CONDA_PATH with your own GramsDev path.

+Once you have the enviornment set up, run the following to finish the setup:
 ```
+export CONDA_PATH=""YOUR_CONDA_ENV_PATH_HERE"
 ./config_NNReco.sh
 ```

-in base repo directory to build GramsSim and SparseConvolutionNet package.

 # Generating Data
 If you want to generate more MCTruth training data run the following command in the MCTruth folder
 ```
-./DataGen.sh ../TomlSanityCheck.py Config.toml $num
+./DataGen.sh ../TomlSanityCheck.py Config.toml $tag
 ```
-where ```$num``` is the unique identifier for the output file.
+where ```$tag``` is the unique identifier for the output file.
 You can change the output directory in the GenData header in Config.toml file under the GenData directory.
 You can also fiddle with other parameters if you like.

 In fact, for your first run, you WILL need to fiddle with the Config.toml since some value are specific to Nevis/myself.
 It should be well-documented enough to make changes easily?